-Since this plugin was made by reverse-engineered the protocol, and is not based on a proper API or specification, it's possible the plugin will stop working if Argus Monitor is updated and changes things.
+Since this plugin is not part of Argus Monitor itself, and there is no formal API to get data from Argus Monitor, it's possible the plugin will stop working when Argus Monitor is updated and changes the format of the data.
 If it does, I'll do my best to fix it.
 The plugin is written in a way where the worst that should happen is it reports incorrect values, or writes to the Rainmeter log saying it can't understand the other end of the protocol.
-(Update: The Argus Monitor devs have been in touch to say an update they have planned will break things, but they're sharing a beta with me and I'll update the plugin as needed.)

 - If you use both the plugin and the official gadget at once, both of them will only be updated half as often as usual.
 This is because they both queue up to receive updates from Argus Monitor, and it will only update one at a time.

-- Argus Monitor itself has some limitations, in current versions, which the plugin inherits: Maximum of 32 CPU cores, 4 GPUs, 16 drives, 8 fans, and 8 motherboard temperatures (separate from CPU/GPU temps).
+- Argus Monitor itself has some limitations which the plugin inherits.
+As of Argus Monitor 4.0.2: Maximum of 32 CPU cores, 4 GPUs, 32 drives, 12 fans, and 12 motherboard temperatures (separate from CPU/GPU temps).